AppsFlyer/pronto/README.md

 Second, returning `nil` could lead to strange ambiguities -- see below.
 * Associng a key not present in the schema is an error -- maintain schema correctness.
 * Associng a value of the wrong type is an error -- maintain schema correctness.
-* To `nil` or not to `nil`: protocol buffers in Java have no notion of nullability.
-Every field in every message is always initialized and present.
+* To `nil` or not to `nil`: protocol buffers in Java have no notion of scalar nullability.
+Scalar fields are always initialized and present.
 When unset, they take on their "zero-value" rather than `null`.
 However, for message type fields it is possible to check whether set or not.
   * Scalar fields will never be `nil`.
 When unset, their value will be whatever the default value is for the respective type.
+However, protobuf provides
+ [boxed](#well-known-types)  wrappers for primitive types, which `pronto` automatically recognizes and inlines into the proto-map.
   * The value message type fields will be `nil` when they are unset.
 Associng `nil` to a message type field will clear it.

 ## Usage guide